 A shattered glass may be in perfect position and you will need to tap it gently with the mallet to get it to fall out.
 Tap from the inside so the glass falls outwards, as you don't want your furniture covered in glass.

-Step 2 - Removing the Old Seal
+Step 2 - Remove the Old Seal

 You may need to unscrew part of the frame to get a good position, but once you pull it out you can grab hold of the seal and pull it gently away from the frame.

-Step 3 - Installing a New Seal
+Step 3 - Install a New Seal

-Take your replacement glass and fit it into the seal, Holding the pieces into position while you apply a sealing glue around the edge.
-Leave the window and seal to dry.
+Take your replacement glass and fit it into the seal, holding the pieces into position while you apply a sealing glue around the edge.

-Step 4 - Installing the Window
+Step 4 - Install the Window

-Put the glass with the seal in, so that it is firmly pressing against the frame.
+Put the glass with the seal in, so it is firmly pressing against the frame.
 Add some more sealant glue to the base of the frame and allow that to dry.
 Once it has done so, you can refit the frame back into its space where the previous jalousie window had been, and screw it into position.

 You may find you need to clean the new window once it has been fitted, to remove fingerprints and marks.